Ray Giacoletti

-Raymond Bryan Giacoletti (born April 14, 1962) is a retired men's basketball coach, having served as head coach at Drake University, and The University of Utah.
+Raymond Bryan Giacoletti (born April 14, 1962) is a former men's basketball coach, having served as head coach at Drake University, and The University of Utah.
 He played collegiate basketball at Minot State University in North Dakota from 1980 to 1984, where he was a four-year letterman and a team captain for two seasons.
 He received his degree in physical education in 1985.

 Giacoletti was previously the head coach at North Dakota State University, Eastern Washington University, and the University of Utah.
 At Utah, he was a finalist for the Naismith Coach of the Year Award in 2005, he was also named the 2005 Playboy National Coach of the Year.
 Giacoletti resigned as Drake coach on December 6, 2016.